CedomirR-eng/IR-remote-motor-ceda/README.md

 The tx send constantly ir signals, but when no button is pressed, the signal is off; off.
 But when B1 is pressed-signal is on; off(you get the idea)
 And the POT controls the PWM on the RX output pins.
 So when tx button 1 is pressed-rx pin9 is on.
 And when button 2 is pressed-rx pin5 is on.
-The tx send constantly beacuse it sets the PWM, and the buttons give instructions to turn on the pins
+The tx send constantly beacuse it sets the PWM, and the buttons give instructions to turn on the pins.
+Also i put a led on rx pin2 to blink when the motor is active.

 Created as part of Hack Club Blueprint.